ziyaj/graphics/a5/README.txt

-name:      Ziyang Jin
-student #: 34893140
-cs id:     f4a0b

 NOTES:

-Press "R" to explode the water ball in the middle.
 Hold "R" to stop the water balls.
 (sometimes the keystore does not respond properly; try a few times)

 The fireball and the middle water ball code, which uses perlin noise, is originated from an online tutorial https://www.clicktorelease.com/blog/vertex-displacement-noise-3d-webgl-glsl-three-js/